A Guide to Call Centre Work From Home models

 This limits a lot of the flexibility aspects, e.g. logging in and out when it suits when you are working from home for a call centre as call centres still need defined shifts filled.

 If you are able to easily identify your peaks and troughs then you might be on a winner.

 You need to have a safe working environment.

 You may need to provide this at your expense, with some organisations covering all or some of the costs.

 A proper desk, chair, the right cabling etc are all mandatory items.

-These days it requires nothing more than a good internet connection and an IP Phone using cloud contact centre technology.
+Outside of that, these days it requires nothing more than a good internet connection and an IP Phone using cloud contact centre technology.

 Unfortunately, that means we are dependent on an efficient NBN but I might save my thoughts on that for another article 😡

 Just to be thorough, as well as having a stable broadband connection you’ll also need a computer and an IP Headset (although calls can also be routed to a mobile phone these days).

 Cloud contact centre technology essentially provides exactly the same functionality as sitting at a contact centre workstation on your premises, just from the luxury of the employee’s home.